MindJOBSS/My_Calculator/README.md

 # My_Calculator
-Project Description: Python Calculator he Python Calculator project is a simple yet functional application built using Python and the Tkinter library for graphical user interface (GUI) development.
+Project Description: Python Calculator
+The Python Calculator project is a simple yet functional application built using Python and the Tkinter library for graphical user interface (GUI) development.
 This project serves as a practical implementation of core programming concepts learned during my coding journey, particularly during the first 35 days of the #100DaysOfCode challenge.
 The calculator is designed to perform basic arithmetic operations including addition, subtraction, multiplication, and division, providing a user-friendly experience.

 Key Features:
 User-Friendly Interface: